jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-07-13-kafka-development-with-docker-part-10/index.md

 - *KAFKA_CFG_SASL_ENABLED_MECHANISMS*
 - *KAFKA_CFG_SASL_MECHANISM_INTER_BROKER_PROTOCOL*.

 The changes made to the first Kafka broker are shown below, and the same updates are made to the other brokers.
-The source of this post can also be found in the [**GitHub repository**](https://github.com/jaehyeon-kim/kafka-pocs/tree/main/kafka-dev-with-docker/part-10) of this post, and the cluster can be started by `docker-compose -f compose-kafka.yml up -d`.
+The source can be found in the [**GitHub repository**](https://github.com/jaehyeon-kim/kafka-pocs/tree/main/kafka-dev-with-docker/part-10) of this post, and the cluster can be started by `docker-compose -f compose-kafka.yml up -d`.

 ```yaml
 # kafka-dev-with-docker/part-10/compose-kafka.yml